Portaging and lining

 Don't put any loops or knots in the rope these can easily be caught between rocks.

 Know when you let go of the line.
 Sometimes it's the tightness of the line that causes a canoe to be overturned.
 Loaded canoes without paddlers are quite stable.
-With observation and practice you can learn when to let the line go loose and when to tighten it up again.
+With observation and practice, you can learn when to let the line go loose and when to tighten it up again.
 The work of lining is shared between the current and the paddlers.

 Lining on the Kattawagami River 2014